P5vc/Documentation/Contributing/contributionGuide.md

 ## Who can Contribute

 Everyone!
 Priveasy is open to all kinds of contributions from all kinds of people.
-Although most people contribute code, or open issues, we accept all kinds of help.
+Although most people contribute code or open issues, we accept all kinds of help.
 For example, we're also open to accepting help from lawyers, artists, social media influencers, small printshops and other businesses, etc.

 ## How to Contribute